nmfs-fish-tools/SSMSE/README.md

 2.  **H-1**: Cod operating model (OM; H = 1) with misspecified cod model
     EM (fixed H = 0.65)

-Note that this is a toy example and not a true MSE, so the OM and EM structures for both scenarios are identical, except for different steepness between the OM and EM in scenario 2.
-We will assume we want to run the MSE loop for 6 years, with a stock assessment occuring every 3 years.
+Note that this is a simple example and not a true MSE, so the OM and EM structures for both scenarios are identical, except for different steepness between the OM and EM in scenario 2.
+We will assume we want to run the MSE loop for 6 years, with a stock assessment occuring every 3 years (and forecasting catch to maintain 40% of unfished spawning stock biomass).
 The cod model’s last year is 100, so the OM is initially conditioned through year 100.
 Then, after conditioning the operating model through year 100, assessments will occur in years 100, 103, and
 106. Note that the assessment run in year 106 will generate future catch